geovedi/book-notes/2016/grit.notes.md

 ### Purpose
 - Discovering Purpose Through Experiences
-  - The author recalls their transformative experience in college when they stumbled upon a program called Summerbridge that aimed to teach middle school students from disadvantaged backgrounds during summer.
+  - Angela recalls their transformative experience in college when they stumbled upon a program called Summerbridge that aimed to teach middle school students from disadvantaged backgrounds during summer.
-  - Initially, the author's involvement seemed like a simple teaching opportunity, but it turned out to be a life-changing encounter that highlighted the potential impact of a teacher-student connection.
+  - Initially, Angela's involvement seemed like a simple teaching opportunity, but it turned out to be a life-changing encounter that highlighted the potential impact of a teacher-student connection.
-  - Reflecting on the summer, the author realized that their purpose was not just to teach, but to make a significant difference in the lives of young learners.
+  - Reflecting on the summer, Angela realized that their purpose was not just to teach, but to make a significant difference in the lives of young learners.
-  - The story emphasizes how the author and a colleague's dedication to starting the Summerbridge program was fueled by their deep sense of purpose, despite initial challenges and lack of resources.
+  - The story emphasizes how Angela and a colleague's dedication to starting the Summerbridge program was fueled by their deep sense of purpose, despite initial challenges and lack of resources.
 - The Intersection of Self-Oriented and Other-Oriented Motivations
   - The concept of "grit" and "purpose" is explored in relation to personal and prosocial motivations.
   - Grit, defined as perseverance and passion for long-term goals, is not necessarily opposed to caring for others.